Alexamk/decRiPPter/README.md

 Description:

 decRiPPter is a genome mining tool for detection of novel biosynthetic gene clusters (BGCs) of ribosomally synthesized and post-translationally modified peptides (RiPPs).

-The tool prioritizes novelty at the cost of accuracy.
+decRiPPter functions as a platform for the exploration and prioritization of candidate RiPP BGCs.
+It prioritizes novelty at the cost of accuracy.
 As such, many of the BGCs that will come out of these results may not actually be RiPP BGCs.
-To circumvent this, decRiPPter functions as a platform for exploration and cluster prioritization.
-It allows for extensive user-defined filtering options of the candidate RiPP BGCs, to detect RiPP BGCs that fall outside the scope of known RiPP classes.
+To help interpret the results, it allows for extensive user-defined filtering options of the candidate RiPP BGCs, to detect RiPP BGCs that fall outside the scope of known RiPP classes.

 If you're more interested in highly accurate detection of RiPP BGCs, staying within the bounds of known RiPP subclasses, there are some excellent tools written for that purpose.
 For example, see BAGEL4, RODEO, antiSMASH or RiPP-PRISM.

-Pipeline description

 decRiPPter detects putative RiPP precursors using a Support Vector Machine (SVM) trained at the detection of RiPP precursors irrespective of RiPP subclass.
 The genomic context of all candidate precursors is used to filter the results and narrow down to contain the features of interest.
 It then groups the remaining gene clusters together to form candidate families.
 Overlap with antiSMASH can also be analyzed, to remove known RiPP families.

-decRiPPter is meant for the analysis of multiple closely related genomes simultaneously.
+decRiPPter is meant for the analysis of groups of closely related genomes simultaneously.
 From these genomes, it will infer information about the frequency of occurrence of genes (called to COG-score), to filter out household genes.
-A large-scale analysis will also give a more accurate representation of the spread of a gene cluster family.
+Analyzing more genomes simultaneously allows gives a representation of the spread of a gene cluster family, which can help in the filtering process.

-Description step by step:
+Pipeline description

 1) SVM precursor detection
 All encoded proteins with maximum length of 100 amino acid are analyzed with a pretrained SVM.
 In addition, all intergenic small open reading frames are also analyzed, even if these were not annotated.

 2) COG analysis
 The relative frequency of occurrence of each gene in all of the query genomes is determined next.
-Genes are grouped together if they have orthologue-like similarity to one another, the cutoff of which is based on the similarity of highly conserved genes in all genomes.
+Genes are grouped together if they have orthologue-like similarity to one another, the cutoff of is based on the similarity of highly conserved genes in all genomes.
 See the publication for more details.

 3) Gene cluster formation
 Operon-like gene clusters are formed around each candidate precursor.
 Only genes on the same strand as the precursor are used.

 Two methods are built in:
 In the simple method, only intergenic distance is used as a cutoff In the island method, genes are first fused within a small intergenic distance.
-The island may be further fused based on the difference of average COG scores.
+The island may be further fused based on the difference of average COG scores

 4) Gene cluster annotation
 Gene clusters are annotated with Pfam and TIGRFAM.